 procuRE follows the stages of the PCP process as set-out by the European Commission, i.e. work will be divided into four subsequent phases:

 The Open Market Consultation (OMC) represents a specific phase during the overall Pre-Commercial Procurement preparation.
 The objective is to actively approach the market to learn more about the state-of-the-art, as well as about envisaged future developments on operating buildings only with renewable energy.
 A series of OMC events will be organised and announced in section events, newsletter etc.

 The Solution Design Phase is a 3-month phase in which selected suppliers will refine their proposed concept designs, solution architecture and technical specifications, in accordance with the input provided by the Buyers Group.
-It is expected that eight suppliers will be selected to take part in this phase.
+It is expected that six suppliers will be selected to take part in this phase.
 The total procurement budget for this phase is 1.15 million euro.